adityarawat1337x/Next.tsx/README.md

 - Images are lazyloaded,responisve,optimised on-demand
 - post css can be configured for tailwind
 - Link component is used to navigate so that it loads only needed components
+- Next.js’ pre-rendering feature, it pre renders the html content so it can run without js.
+It wont be dynamic but unlike react which will not even display anything, next will display the pages.
+- The two forms of pre-rendering: Static Generation and Server-side Rendering.

+  - Static Generation is the pre-rendering method that generates the HTML at build time.
+The pre-rendered HTML is then reused on each request.
+    (use when data is kind of constant)

+  - Server-side Rendering is the pre-rendering method that generates the HTML on each request.
+    (use when page data updates frequently)

+- Static Generation with data, and without data.
+- getStaticProps and how to use it to import external blog data into the index page.
+- Some useful information on getStaticProps.